Skip to main content

 Light

 The mini monstera prefers bright indirect light; however, it will tolerate some direct sunlight.
-Just be careful because too much direct sunlight will yellow the leaves or, worse, give them sunburn and die.
+Just be careful because too much direct sunlight will turn the leaves yellow or, worse, cause them to sunburn and die.
 To avoid this, you can place them next to a window with a sheer covering to allow light to filter through but protect the leaves from the sun.

 Food